EveTLynn/Data-Science-Projects/BCG-Virtual_Experience_Program/README.md

 1. Programming Language: Python
 2. Libraries: pandas, matplotlib, seaborn, scikit-learn
 3. Algorithms: classification: Random Forest
-4. Skills: EDA, Data Visualization, Machine Learning
+4. Skills: Exploratory Data Analysis, Data Visualization, Feature Engineering, Machine Learning

 *Disclaimer: I take ideas and code from the BCG sample solution (and from Google, of course :3) and put my own take on them.
 This is still in process of refining and improving.
 It's messy but hey I'm learning and working on it.*